Temporal Team Semantics Revisited: Revisiting temporal team semantics

 \subsection{Time evaluation functions and temporal teams}

 Given a (possibly infinite) multiset of traces $T$, a \emph{time evaluation function} (\emph{\tef} for short) for $T$ is a function $\tau\colon \N\times T \rightarrow \N$ that, given a trace $t\in T$ and a value of the global clock $i\in \N$, outputs the value $\tau(i,t)$ of the local clock of trace $t$ at global time $i$.
+We write $\tau(i)$ to denote the tuple $\big(\tau(i,t)\big)_{t\in T}$ obtained using some canonical order on $T$.
 Needless to say, not all functions $\tau\colon \N\times T \rightarrow \N$ satisfy properties that a function should \emph{a priori} satisfy in order to be called a time evaluation function.
 We refer the reader to Table \ref{tbl:tef-props} for a list of \tef properties considered in this paper.
 Intuitively, a tef is \emph{monotonic} if the values of the local clocks only increase; \emph{strict monotonicity} requires that at least one local clock advance in every step; \emph{stepwiseness} refers to local clocks advancing at most one step each time; \emph{fairness} implies that no local clock gets stuck infinitely long; \emph{non-parallelism} forces exactly one clock to advance each time step; \emph{synchronicity} means that all clocks advance in lockstep.